petersulyok/smfc/README.md

 If low noise and low heat generation are important attributes of your Linux box, then you may consider the following chapters.

 #### 7.1 CPU
 Most of the modern CPUs has multiple energy saving features.
-You can check your BIOS and enable them in order to minimize the heat generation.
+You can check your BIOS and enable them to minimize the heat generation.

 Intel(R) CPUs:
  - Intel(R) Speed Shift Technology